Caching in Wireless Networks: Proofs

-We first introduce some regularity conditions that are known in the literature to be satisfied with high probability by a random node placement.
+We start with several auxiliary results.
+We first introduce some regularity conditions that are satisfied with high probability by a random node placement.
 Define $\mc{V}(n)$ to be the collection of all node placements $V(n)$ that satisfy the following conditions:

 The first condition is that the minimum distance between node pairs is not too small.
 The second condition is that all squares of area $1$ contain at most $\log(n)$ nodes.
 The third condition is that all squares of area $2\log(n)$ contain at least one node.
 The fourth condition is that all squares up to level $\frac{1}{2}\log(n)\big(1-\log^{-5/6}(n)\big)$ contain a number of nodes proportional to their area.